Worthy Quotes

 “What Exists?”
 Buddha Answers.

-In Buddha’s cosmos, mentality is the only perduring reality.
+According to Buddha, mentality is the only perduring reality in the cosmos.
 Furthermore, mentality exists in two distinct states of fluctuations: quiescent and fluctuating.
-These two states of quiescent and fluctuating mentality explain the entirety of existence in the cosmos, including its epistemology.
+These two states of fluctuating mentality explain the entirety of existence in the cosmos.

 The question, What Exists? demands a simple answer.
-Not only did Buddha offer a fundamental answer, but with the minimum number of categories: two.
+Not only did Buddha offer a fundamental, simple answer, but also with the minimum number of categories: two.

 What Makes Buddhism Unique?

-While inference refers to inferentially connected word-based knowledge for knowing the perceivable universe humans experience, direct perception is for understanding the imperceivable world of mentality by becoming a part of it, as Dr. Max Planck understood.
+While inference refers to inferentially connected, word-based knowledge that humanity uses typically to understand the perceivable universe, direct perception is another means by which humanity can comprehend the inconceivable world of mentality by becoming part of it, as Dr. Max Planck understood.

 Dr. Max Planck was a 1918 Nobel Prize Laureate in Physics and the originator of quantum theory.
 After a lifetime of studying quantum mechanics, he understood the limits of science, as he said: